The Pearl of Central Asia and one of the most magnificent and beautiful squares of the world - Registan “sandy area” by translation.

 Registan composed of three madrasahs: ”Ulugbek” (1417-1420), “Sher-Dor” (1619-1636), “Tillya-Kori” (1647-1660).

 “Ulugbek” madrasah was erected first.
-It included 50 rooms-khudjr, where more than hundred students lived.
+It included 50 rooms-khudjr, where more than a hundred students lived.
 The famous poet Jami was educated there, mathematics and astronomy was taught by Ulugbek himself.
-Due to some facts there was even a big studying sundial on the campus of madrasah.”Ulugbek” madrasah was not spared by time and earthquakes.
-That is why, in thirties there was a range of works on straightening of bent minaret.
+Due to some facts, there was even a big studying sundial on the campus of madrasah.”Ulugbek” madrasah was not spared by time and earthquakes.
+That is why in the thirties there was a range of works on straightening of the bent minaret.

 Nowadays holidays and festivals are held on Registan.
 On weekdays different stalls and workshops work here.
 Visitors can buy souvenirs there.